binaryage/dirac-sample/readme.md

      Results: Stored in vars *1, *2, *3, an exception in *e

     user=>
-    Dirac Agent v0.2.0
+    Dirac Agent v0.5.0
     Connected to nREPL server at nrepl://localhost:8230.
-    Tunnel is accepting connections at ws://localhost:8231.
+    Agent is accepting connections at ws://localhost:8231.

 Last three lines ensure you that Dirac Agent was launched alongside your nREPL server.
 It connected to it and is accepting DevTools connections on the websocket port 8231.

 After your Dirac Agent is up your Dirac DevTools should eventually reconnect.
-If you don't want to wait for the countdown, you may close Dirac window and open it again.

 Connected?
 The red message should go away and you should see `cljs.user` indicating your current namespace.
 REPL is ready for your input at this point.
 You can try: